 Grief doesn’t just fade away by your ‘getting used to it’.
-Rather, you learn to carry it less visibly––in an invisible backpack.
+Rather, you learn to carry it––in an invisible backpack.
 Some days the backpack feels lighter.
 On others it can even seem as if you’ve left it at home.
-Right now, my sadness is raw.
-My backpack is heavy.
-But I will always carry it because my boys will never live at home again.
+Right now, my sadness is raw and my backpack is heavy.
+I will always have to carry it because my boys will never live at home again.
 Those days are over.
+It’s very final.

 On the bright side, the boys are making their way in the world, fortunate to have interesting jobs.
 This doesn’t make up for the dark side—their absence.
-Rather the bright and dark co-exist.
-I prefer the word “content” to “happy” and despite my sadness I am content.
-The backpack just got a bit heavier, that’s all.
+My backpack feels heavier.
+The bright and dark co-exist and don’t always balance each other out.

-It’s an expensive 30-hour plane ride if I want to see them with one in Germany and the other in France.
+It’s an expensive 30-hour plane ride to go and see them with one in Germany and the other in France.

-Years ago a friend asked how I would sum up the difference between being a mother and not.
-I replied if there was a bullet coming for any of my children, I would step into the firing line and take it.
-I wouldn’t even have to think about it.
-I don’t know that I would do that for anyone else.
+Years ago, a friend asked how I would sum up the difference between being a mother and not.
+After thinking about it for a while, I replied that if there was a bullet coming for any of my children, I would step into its path without even thinking about it, adding that I didn’t know whether I would do the same for anyone else.

-That primal urge to be close to them and protect them doesn’t lessen when they reach adulthood.
-It is likely there forever.
+That primal urge to be close to our fledglings and to protect them doesn’t lessen when they reach adulthood.

 George, I couldn’t be further from my fledglings and how am I to protect them when they are 12,000 miles away.